VoltLang/Volta/doc/volt.md

     /* This is a c-style block comment, cannot nest. */ /+ /+ These block comments can nest. +/ This is still a comment. +/

+*Doc Comments* can attach documentation to declarations to be output to HTML or JSON via the --doc or --json commands.

+    /** A doccomment */
+    /// And another.

+By default, doccomments will attach to the next single declaration.

+    /// ichi is marked with this comment. void ichi();
+    // but ni receives no comment.
+    void ni();
+	/// This is an error, as there is no declaration to attach to.

+Line doccomments can be made to the previous declaration.

+    void san();  ///< This attaches to san.

+Usually, one doccomment goes to one declaration.
+However, you can apply doccomments to multiple declarations.

+    /// This comment attaches to alpha and beta.
+	/// @{
+	void alpha();
+	struct beta {}
+	/// @}

+Omitting the closing comment brace is an error, as is opening a new block in an existing one.

 *Keywords* are reserved, and cannot be used as identifiers.

     abstract alias align asm assert auto